Truelite/modian/docs/modian-live-wrapper/ansible.rst

    name of the kernel image package for the current architecture (see :doc:`custom-kernels`)

-live-wrapper provides a ``live`` role in ``roles/live/tasks/main.yaml`` that sets up a live system: you can add it to the roles in your custom playbook.
+modian-live-wrapper provides a ``live`` role in ``roles/live/tasks/main.yaml`` that sets up a live system: you can add it to the roles in your custom playbook.

 Here are some example rules you can use in a custom playbook::